 Adopting a rather unique approach to their products, each Wemyss release is named for it’s character as opposed to its point of origin.
 A core range of blended malts known as The Hive, Spice King and Peat Chimney are supplemented with occasional limited edition releases, the latest of which is Kiln Embers.

 Released in 2015 to celebrate the families 10th year in the industry, Kiln Embers relies heavily on malts from Islay.
 Bottled at 46% and un chill-filtered, it is available in the UK for £40 – £45.

-On the nose, you are greeted with Smoke and Ash which leap out the glass.
+Smell: Smoke and Ash which leap out the glass.
 Rather like a damp, dying campfire.
 There’s also Honey, Orange and Lemon, Biscuit and Pastry – Apple Pie even.

 Value for Money: For around £40 this is a great buy.
-As the price of some single malts get higher and customers pay more for younger and younger whisky, blended malts like this represent some great value for money.
+As the price of some single malts get higher and customers pay more for younger and younger whisky, blended malts like this represent great value for money.

 Great stuff – assuming you like it smokey.
 If not, try some of the other releases from Wemyss, you won’t be disappointed.